Triplex Plunger Pump Nozzle Size Calculation for High Pressure Jetting

 Multi-Nozzle Tools and Flow Division

 Many industrial jetting applications use more than one nozzle.
 Rotary heads, pipe cleaning tools, tank cleaning heads, surface cleaners, and tube cleaning devices may contain several orifices.
-In these cases, the total flow from the triplex plunger pump must be divided across all nozzles.
+In these cases, total flow from the triplex plunger pump must be divided across all nozzles.

 Multi-nozzle sizing also depends on the purpose of each jet.
 Some tools use forward jets for penetration and rear jets for pulling force.
 Some rotary nozzles use angled jets to generate rotation.
 In these cases, all orifices may not be identical.
-The tool supplier’s nozzle layout should be followed, but the total flow must still remain compatible with pump capacity.
+The tool supplier’s nozzle layout should be followed, but total flow must still remain compatible with pump capacity.

 Common Mistakes in Nozzle Size Selection